What You Need to Know

 Attending Orientation will officially register you for first-year classes.
 Tentative class schedules are available a couple of weeks prior to Orientation but are subject to changes.

 For a full list of First-Year Courses, click here.
 All first-year students take a class called “Legal Methods,” designed to provide general background on the foundations, history, and structure of the legal system, for the two weeks prior to the start of the Fall term.
-This year, Legal Methods will start on Monday, August 12th — the Monday after Orientation.
+Legal Methods typically starts on the Monday after Orientation.

 If you have special scheduling needs, these will be examined on a case by case basis.
 Please contact Associate Dean Libby Davis (firstname.lastname@example.org; 503-768-6610) to discuss your specific situation.